Gabapentin Addiction: Symptoms, Causes, Effects and Treatment

 • Increased Risk of Accidents: Misuse of gabapentin can impair cognitive function and coordination, increasing the risk of accidents and injuries.

-It is crucial for individuals to understand the dangers of gabapentin misuse and recreational use.
+Individuals must understand the dangers of gabapentin misuse and recreational use.
 Seeking professional help and treatment is the best course of action for those struggling with addiction.

 Get Help For Gabapentin Addiction Today